FRC-Team-955/DuncansResources/jetson_internet.md

 # Start the SSH Daemon
 sudo systemctl start sshd

 # Note the laptop's ethernet IP address.
-When connected to the robot, it should be something like 10.9.55.3
+When connected to the robot, it should be something like [laptop ip]
 ifconfig
 ```